 Consent

-Consent for sexual activity must be clear, knowing and voluntary.
+Consent for sexual activity must be clear, knowing, and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions demonstrate permission, based on an objective standard, regarding willingness to engage in (and the conditions of) sexual activity.
 Further, consent to any one form of sexual activity does not automatically imply consent to any other forms of sexual activity.
 Previous sexual activity or prior consent do not imply consent to future sexual acts.
 The consideration of prior, irrelevant sexual conduct, except relating to a prior relationship or history between the parties if relevant to some material issue in the process, is prohibited.
+Consent cannot be given if force, incapacitation, or coercion are used to engage in sexual activity.

 Discrimination